pruett1/ocaml-intro/README.md

 4. Need to cd into hello direc before running ```dune build```
 5. Execute with ```dune hello```
 6. Can use -w to use watch mode (will run when file(s) are altered)

+### Calculator App
+Made a stateful command line calculator app to work on using classes and multiple files in the lib folder

+Can be run by going into the calc dir and running ```dune exec calc```